Thanksgiving Side Dishes: Corn and Edamame Succotash

 Although there’s no surviving menu of the original Thanksgiving feast, it’s highly likely that succotash was served.
 It usually consists of sweet corn and beans — most often, lima beans.
 In fact, succotash was popular during the Great Depression since it was an inexpensive, protein-rich meal.

 Topham’s updated version is spiced up with cayenne and Andouille sausage, and the lima beans are switched out for edamame– more trendy, less mushy.
 You can use a less spicy sausage if you prefer.
-At home, I made omitted the sausage for a hearty vegetarian dish.
+When I made this at home, I omitted the sausage for a vegetarian version.

 Victoria’s recipe is designed for a “small” Thanksgiving gathering.
 So if you’re having a crowd, I would double or triple the recipe.